-Chapter 6 Part 1 of the OEI Act applies the WHS Act with some modifications to ensure the OEI framework is fit for purpose for hazardous and high risk remote offshore worksites.
-Application of the WHS Act, also provides consistency with other harmonised WHS laws and the automatic application of any future amendments to the WHS Act unless specifically excluded.
+Section 226 of the OEI Act applies the WHS Act with some modifications to ensure the OEI framework is fit for purpose for hazardous and high risk remote offshore worksites.
+Application of the WHS Act, also provides consistent application of harmonised WHS laws and the automatic application of any future amendments to the WHS Act unless specifically excluded.